 TRUMPP, Ernst T. Ilsfeld, Württemberg 13.3.1828 — Munich 5.4.1885.
 German Missionary and Indologist.
 Professor in Munich.
-Son of a carpenter.
+Son of carpenter Georg Thomas Trumpp and Sara Bader.
 After gymnasium in Heilbronn studied at Tübingen (Ewald), passed theological examination in 1848.
 Even now studied Arabic and Sanskrit under Ewald and Roth.
 Participated in 1849 uprising, fled to Switzerland.
-Worked as a tutor and travelled in France, Italy and England.
+Worked as a tutor and traveled in France, Italy and England.
 Ph.D.
 1854.
-Joined the Church Missionary Society and worked one year in 1854-55 in Sindh studying the language.
-In a furlough in Palestina learned Arabic and Ge‘ez.
-In 1856 ordained Deacon.
+He joined the Church Missionary Society and worked one year in 1854-55 in Sindh studying the language.
+In a furlough in Palestine learned Arabic and Ge‘ez.
+In 1856 ordained deacon.
 After another year in Karachi he returned to Europe.
-Lived in Stuttgart working on his materials.
+Living in Stuttgart he worked on his materials.
 In 1862 again to India, studied 18 months Pashto in Peshawar.
 In 1864-70 in Germany (vicar in Pfullingen), then again to India for two years for the translation of the Sikh Canon.
-For a while taught Oriental languages at Tübingen (PD 1972), in 1874 succeeded M. J. Müller as Professor of Oriental languages and literature at Munich.
+For a while taught Oriental languages at Tübingen (PD 1872), in 1874 succeeded M. J. Müller as Professor of Oriental languages and literature at Munich.
 Member of Bavarian Academy 1874.
 He had problems with eyes and in 1883 became completely blind.
 Married 1856 Pauline Linder (d.
-1857), one son, second marriage with Luise Pelargus.
+1857), one son, second marriage 1858 with Luise Pelargus.

 – “Das Sindhī in Vergleich zum Prākrit und den anderen neueren Dialecten Sanskritischen Ursprungs”, ZDMG 15, 1861, 690-752; “Die Stammbildung des Sindhi im Vergleich zum Prākrit und den anderen neueren Dialecten Sanskr.
 Ursprungs”, ZDMG 16, 1862, 127-214; “Declensional Features of the North Indian Vernaculars, comp. with Sk., Pāli and Pkt.”, JRAS N.S.
 19, 1862, 361-406.